Joseph Stella: Return to United States

 Stella's works from his post-Armory Show period, however, were problematic for the cultivation of a sustained career.
 Once he had ceased painting in a Futurist or quasi-Cubist mode and had finished with his period of Precisionist factory images (circa 1920), he was not aligned with any particular movement.
 His concerns, as well as his approach to painting, became less timely, more personal and idiosyncratic.
 Tree of My Life (1919), like many later Stella works, is "baroque and operatic," a garden scene out of Bosch, and his figure studies (usually female, often Madonna-like) are decoratively, extravagantly embellished.
 His numerous floral works border on the surreal but, in their lushness and excess, could not accurately be characterized as a part of the Surrealist movement.
 Critic Lewis Mumford called him a "puzzling painter" at that point, commenting, "I have seen the fissure between his realism and his fantasy widen into an abyss."

-Stella's strong draftsmanship is evident in the many different kinds of images he created throughout his life.
-He is especially respected today for his portraits on paper drawn in silverpoint, or silverpoint and oil, most from the 1920s.
-His renderings of Walt Whitman, Marcel Duchamp, the artist Louis Eilshemius, and his friend, the composer Edgar Varese, are works of exceptional sensitivity to line, facial detail, and the intellectual aura of the sitter.
+Stella's draftsmanship influenced the many different kinds of images he created throughout his life.
+He is especially noted today for his portraits on paper drawn in silverpoint, or silverpoint and oil, most from the 1920s.
+His renderings of Walt Whitman, Marcel Duchamp, the artist Louis Eilshemius, and his friend, the composer Edgar Varese, are works known for their sensitivity to line, facial detail, and the intellectual aura of the sitter.

 A lesser-known aspect of Stella's work is the collages he made in the 1920s, consisting of scraps of discarded paper, wrappers (some with the commercial logo or label still visible), and other bits of urban debris, often slashed with brush strokes of paint.
 Though Stella was "attracted to the grandiose, mechanized aspects of the city, [he] was also drawn to its anonymous, unnoticed discards...the detritus of human existence."
 These are works in the spirit of the German collage artist Kurt Schwitters and the anti-"high art" ethos of the Dada movement, which always interested Stella.